genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/07_custom-endpoints/02_basics.md

 </TabItem>
 </Tabs>

-### Construction and Initialisation
+### Construction and initialisation
 The constructor should contain an instance of the `WebEndpointRegistry` class in order to call upon it during initialisation.
 This is necessary for the Genesis Router to automatically route appropriate traffic to this endpoint.

 In the examples above the initialisation step is annotated with `@PostConstruct`, and calls upon the `WebEndpointRegistry.registerEndpoint()` function with the subdirectory of the endpoint, and the endpoint itself.
 The registered endpoint would be reachable at a combination of this subdirectory, and the return value of the endpoint's `name()` function.
 In the example above this would be `file-handler/upload`.

-### Endpoint Name
+### Endpoint name
 The `name()` method must be overridden to provide the endpoint a name.

-### Allowed Methods
+### Allowed methods
 The `allowedMethods()` function must be overridden and implemented to declare which of the HTTP request types are permitted for this endpoint.
 It must return a set of `RequestType` objects corresponding with the HTTP `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` functions.

 ### Processing requests
 The `process()` function must be overridden and implemented in order to add business logic to the endpoint.

 ### Authentication
 The `requiresAuth()` function can be overridden to determine if the endpoint requires a `SESSION_AUTH_TOKEN` with the request, such as those made from authenticated sessions.
 Without a definition, this returns a default value of `true`.
-In the example above this Authorisation is not required when the system is running in `TEST_MODE`, which is useful for testing these endpoints with Integration Tests.
+In the example above, this Authorisation is not required when the system is running in `TEST_MODE`, which is useful for testing these endpoints with integration tests.